abtion/guidelines/project_management/foundation_when_starting_a_project.md

-# Foundation when starting a project
+# Foundation when starting a project (technical setup)

 ## General